-The persons to whom the Fair Rules apply will refer to those persons (i) who intend to acquire the share certificates, etc., (as defined in Article 27-23, Paragraph 1^1 of the Securities and Exchange Law (the "SEL")) which constitute twenty percent (20%) or more of the holding ratio of share certificates, etc. (as defined in Article 27-23, Paragraph 4 of the SEL) of the Company (for the purpose of calculation of such holding ratio of share certificates, etc., the number of share certificates, etc. held by the relevant person's joint holders (as defined in Article 27-23, Paragraphs 5 and 6 of the SEL) will also be taken into account; the same shall apply hereinafter), or (ii) who intend to purchase by means of a tender offer the share certificates, etc., (as defined in Article 27-2, Paragraph 1 of the SEL) which constitute twenty percent (20%) or more of the ratio of ownership of share certificates, etc. (as defined in Article 27-2, Paragraph 1 of the SEL) which constitute twenty percent (20%) or more of the sec., and inclusive of the ratio of ownership of share certificates, etc. of the person having a special relationship defined in Article 27-2, Paragraph 7 of the SEL; the same shall apply hereinafter) of the Company.
+The persons to whom the Fair Rules apply will refer to those persons (i) who intend to acquire the share certificates, etc., (as defined in Article 27-23, Paragraph 11 of the Financial Instruments and Exchange Law (the "FIEL")) which constitute twenty percent (20%) or more of the holding ratio of share certificates, etc. (as defined in Article 27-23, Paragraph 4 of the FIEL) of the Company (for the purpose of calculation of such holding ratio of share certificates, etc., the number of share certificates, etc. held by the relevant person's joint holders (as defined in Article 27-23, Paragraphs 5 and 6 of the FIEL) will also be taken into account; the same shall apply hereinafter), or (ii) who intend to purchase by means of a tender offer the share certificates, etc., (as defined in Article 27-2, Paragraph 1 of the FIEL) which constitute twenty percent (20%) or more of the ratio of ownership of share certificates, etc. (as defined in Article 27-2, Paragraph 8 of the FIEL, and inclusive of the ratio of ownership of share certificates, etc. of the person having a special relationship defined in Article 27-2, Paragraph 7 of the FIEL; the same shall apply hereinafter) of the Company.
 If the Company has in advance agreed upon a specific person through a resolution of its board of directors, however, such person shall be excluded from the persons to whom the Fair Rules apply.
 The persons referred to in (i) and (ii) above (other than those excluded from the persons to whom the Fair Rules apply by a resolution of the board of directors in advance) shall be referred to as the "Proposing Party", and the share certificates, etc. as provided for in (i) and (ii) above shall collectively be referred to as the "Controlling Shares, etc."

-1 If there is an amendment, etc. to the provisions of laws, regulations, etc. cited in this press release, the relevant reference shall be made to the corresponding provisions of laws, regulations, etc., so amended, etc.
+If there is an amendment, etc. to the provisions of laws, regulations, etc. cited in this press release, the relevant reference shall be made to the corresponding provisions of laws, regulations, etc., so amended,

-The Proposing Party shall not consummate the acquisition of the Controlling Shares, etc. of the Company or make a public notice of commencement of the purchase of the Controlling Shares, etc. by means of a tender offer, until the board of directors adopts a Resolution to Accept a Takeover Proposal (as defined in 4.(1)) below), or until a general meeting of shareholders affirms a Rejection of Taking Defensive Measures (as defined in 4.(1)) below), pursuant to the Fair Rules.
+The Proposing Party shall not consummate the acquisition of the Controlling Shares, etc. of the Company or make a public notice of commencement of the purchase of the Controlling Shares, etc. by means of a tender offer, until the board of directors adopts a Resolution to Accept a Takeover Proposal (as defined in 4.(1) below), or until a general meeting of shareholders affirms a Rejection of Taking Defensive Measures (as defined in 4.(1) below), pursuant to the Fair Rules.
 If there is a violation of this, the board of directors will enforce the relevant defensive measures on the grounds that there is a violation of procedures of the Fair Rules.
 Please note that, accordingly, a Proposing Party will be required to wait for a certain period of time before such party materializes its takeover proposal in accordance with the Fair Rules.